niedag/A-Panel-of-Pokemon/README.md

 After opening the game up in Eclipse, the game can be run by running the PokemonGameMain.java file in the mainGame package folder.

 Runs on default Java library.
 Still figuring out how to create an executable java application to distribute the game...
+Can run currently using latest versions of Java (5/28/2024)